At 80, Vermont’s Sen. Leahy ready to run impeachment trial

 Under the Constitution, states decide how to fill Senate vacancies, and Vermont lets its governor make an interim appointment until an election is set.
 Easing Democrats’ fears, Republican Gov. Phil Scott told reporters Wednesday that if anything happened to Leahy, he would appoint a Democrat to replace him, adding, “We all have an obligation to tone down the partisanship.”

-Associated Press writer Wilson Ring in Stowe, Vt., contributed to this report.
+Associated Press writer Wilson Ring contributed to this report from Stowe, Vt.

-Note: This story has been corrected to show that Sen. Richard Shelby of Alabama is 86, not 87.